Yes, it’s true, you can put the hoodie back on your hoodless cobra and gain the benefits of having a foreskin again.

 Furthermore, it seems that foreskin restoration helps with ejaculation because it protects the corona of the glans from direct stimulation.

-Given all this, it is only logical for men to want to return their penis to the state nature intended it to be.
+Given all of this, it is only logical for men to want to return their penis to the state nature intended it to be.

 The added pleasure is probably the most popular reason why men restore their foreskin, but there are other reasons as well: